-Rep. Raul Grijalva, (D-AZ), chair of the House Natural Resources Committee, delayed the second day of hearings on Puerto Rico’s political status to allow the Department of Justice (DOJ) to clarify the constitutionality and feasibility of the two bills being considered.
+Rep. Raul Grijalva, (D-AZ), chair of the House Natural Resources Committee, asked the Department of Justice (DOJ) to clarify the constitutionality and feasibility of the two bills on Puerto Rico status being considered by Congress this year.

-The Department of Justice has responded to the request, and Grijalva has released the Department’s analysis and scheduled a new hearing for 1:00 p.m. today.
+The Department of Justice responded to the request, and Grijalva has released the Department’s analysis and scheduled a new hearing.

 Department of Justice responds to HR 1522